ningkko/ningkko.github.io/_pages/about.md

 My research focuses on studying language and cognition with machine learning.
 My goal for pursuing a Ph.D degree is to not only improve natural language processing (NLP) benchmarks but also make *machines achieve learning and reasoning capabilities closer to human learners*.
 My favorite quote is from [Andrew Ng](http://www.robotics.stanford.edu/~ang/contact.html): *Artificial Intelligence is the New Electricity*.
 Therefore, I am also passionate about applying ML and NLP techniques in the field of education and sustainable development to make everyone benefit from AI technologies.

 Overall, my research interest includes but not limited to:
+*  Machine Learning, Deep Learning
-*  Natural Language Processing, Computational Linguistics, Machine Learning
+*  Natural Language Processing, Computational Linguistics
 *  Computational Social Science, Computational Cognitive Science
 *  Language Variation and Change, Social Reasoning, Language Acquisition
 *  Machine Learning for Education and Sustainable Development